-Our geographical focus will be on three regions: the Great Lakes of East Central Africa, the Greater Mekong and its headwaters, and the watersheds of the Andes.
+Our geographic focus has encompassed three regions: the Great Lakes of East Central Africa, the Greater Mekong and its headwaters, and the watersheds of the Andes.
 Each is a place of high biodiversity, important freshwater service, and carbon-storage value.

 The Great Lakes and the Mekong were selected because success there would benefit the largest numbers of vulnerable people and because of the high level of threat to the ecosystem.
 The Watersheds of the Andes were selected because of their remarkable biodiversity values and because low population densities have left the habitat relatively unscathed.

-We will also continue to build on the success of our Locally Managed Marine Area (LMMA) initiative through a coastal marine program in the Caribbean, Madagascar, and Melanesia.
+We also continue to build on the success of our Locally Managed Marine Area (LMMA) initiative through a coastal marine program in the Caribbean, Madagascar, and Melanesia.
 LMMA promotes the responsible management of coastal resources, including fisheries and marine habitats, by communities of local people.
-We will identify new areas where an LMMA approach could be effective, and also address land use upstream and, when appropriate, use of marine resources further out to sea.
-A core emphasis will be to document and disseminate best practices to increase impact – something that has had dramatic success in Melanesia.
+A core emphasis is to document and disseminate best practices to increase impact – something that has had dramatic success in Melanesia.

-Finally, CSD will pursue a more rigorous and systematic approach to assessment to both test the validity of our theory of change and complement the efforts of governments to report on their progress to targets established in the Convention on Biological Diversity and other agreements.
+Finally, Conservation & Sustainable Development pursues a rigorous and systematic approach to assessment to both test the validity of our theory of change and complement the efforts of governments to report on their progress to targets established in the Convention on Biological Diversity and other agreements.

 Unpdated October 2016